-It’s official: Facebook wants to look into our minds.
 It had to happen some day.
-Several posts on the web1 have reported on how Facebook recently announced plans to develop technology that is capable of looking into our thoughts to “allow us to type more quickly than using our fingers”.
+Several posts on the web1 have reported on how Facebook recently announced plans to develop technology that is capable of analysing brain activity, allegedly to allow users to type more quickly than when using their fingers.

 Even if that were true, whatever the nature of the system they will conceive, wouldn’t it have to filter through many of our thoughts in order to find what we want to type?
 The team behind the project claims their technollgy will only be “decoding those words (…) you already decided to share, by sending them to the speech center of your brain.”